rubencaro/omg/README.md

 It will be able to perform all things [bottler](https://github.com/rubencaro/bottler) can.
 Except for the _release_ part, which needs an inside man on the Erlang VM.
 That will be sorted out supporting _distillery_.

 It will be able to do some of the things [goreleaser](https://goreleaser.com/) does.
 Like _builds_ for several platforms and _releasing_ to github.

+Maybe some things will be delegated to scripts to keep the OMG binary small and not to carry too much project specific logic.

 ## TODOs